rafalszponarski/JustJoinIT-salary-calculator/README.md

 Make sure to download the version that matches the version of Chrome you have installed.

 You need chromium browser to run the program:
-- For windows, I recommend: https://github.com/Hibbiki/chromium-win64
+- For windows, I recommend: https://github.com/Hibbiki/chromium-win64 | `winget install Hibbiki.Chromium`

 - For linux packet should be in sources, e.g. `sudo apt install -y chromium-browser`